davwheat/thomasr.me/pages/about.md

   - /faq/
   - /contact/
   - /who/

 id: about

+menus:
+  header:
+    title: About
+    weight: 1
+    identifier: about
 ---

   Hello!
 My name is Thomas, but it's easier to write Tom.
 This is my (superfluous) home on the internet.